Luteoos/Android--MVVMLib/README.md

 ```

 - after initialization viewModel invoke `connectToVMMessage()`
-- `0` is default value assigned, do not use it as your custom parameter value
+- `0` and `null` are values used to flush data, do not use it as your custom parameter value

-### changes in 3.0.0
+### changes in 3.1.0x
-- removed Realm implementation
-- removed rxJava implementation
-- BaseFragmentMVVM now inherits from BaseFragmentMVVMwithoutVM
+-migrated to AndroidX
+-changed package scope to more valid
+-upgraded arch.lifecycle version
+-simplified unused imports